rstudio/team-admin.rstudio.com/docs/rstudio-workbench/lab-startup-and-packages.md

     * Once you get `* DONE ...` you know that package installation is complete.

-## Configure RStudio Server Pro for binary packages
+## Configure RStudio Workbench for binary packages

 You will encounter RStudio Package Manager in a later module in this course.
-You haven't yet installed RStudio Package Manager, so for now you can use the RStudio demo instance to configure RStudio Server Pro.
+You haven't yet installed RStudio Package Manager, so for now you can use the RStudio demo instance to configure RStudio Workbench.

 ### Identify the binary package installation URL